 Safeguard breakables with a free “fragile” sticker affixed to your bag.
 Some travelers buy these in advance, but they’re offered at most airline check-in counters free of cost.
 Just ask your airline customer-service agent to slap a few on your suitcases.
 Although we can’t promise that the baggage handler tossing luggage onto the plane is going to read and also heed that sticker, it’s worth a try.

-Keep yourself entertained during long layovers without burning through your phone’s, thanks to an increasing number of airports offering free Wi-Fi—including Atlanta, Denver, Toronto Pearson, London Heathrow, Sydney, Charlotte, Boston, Los Angeles, and many more.
+Keep yourself entertained during long layovers without burning through your phone’s data, thanks to an increasing number of airports offering free Wi-Fi—including Atlanta, Denver, Toronto Pearson, London Heathrow, Sydney, Charlotte, Boston, Los Angeles, and many more.

 It all started in Northern California.
 The Yoga Room at San Francisco International Airport was, according to many reports, the world’s first airport yoga room.
 Since that amenity opened, it’s become much more common to see travelers folding into downward dog or working up a sweat via jogging trails in airports.
 There are free yoga rooms at the Miami, Dallas/Ft.
-Worth and Burlington airports.
+Worth, Burlington, and more.
 Meanwhile, Baltimore/Washington has a two-kilometer Cardio Trail that flyers can access free of charge.

 Editor’s note: This story was originally published in 2013.
 It has been updated to reflect the most current information.
 Sarah Schlichter contributed to this story.